codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did one snowman say to the other snow man?
-Do you smell carrot?
+I was wondering why the frisbee was getting bigger, then it hit me.

 ## Daily Trivia

-How many values can a single byte represent?
+What five letter word is the motto of the IBM Computer company?
- 1. 8
+ 1. Click
- 2. 1
+ 2. Logic
- 3. 1024
+ 3. Pixel
- 4. 256
+ 4. Think

 <details>
   <summary>Answer</summary>
-  256
+  Think
 </details>